johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Updating status periodically

 <code>SysTick_Handler</code> is used to periodically interrupt and change the data structure of the pet status, food stock.
-Because the handler can count maximum of 50 ms (320,000 cycles), data structure is used to repeat 20 times of 50ms cycle to make 1 second.
+Because the handler can count a maximum of 50 ms (320,000 cycles), data structure is used to repeat 20 times of 50ms cycle to make 1 second.
 Update status period is also used to trigger status update by 5 seconds.

 ## Button sound and synthetic music

 The <code>audio.S</code> library is implemented to create audio from speakers.
 The main loop constantly adds an increasing number to function <code>audio_play_sample</code> to make audio and add constant number to mute.
 Data structure of <code>button_trigger_sound</code> is used to control frequency of the sound.
 This data structure enables the button to make for the button sound of a few seconds or periodically repeating sounds.

-## Random telepathy, target music mode
+## Random Telepathy, Random Target Music Mode

 The random number generator (RNG) module is implemented.
 The function <code>generate_random</code> gets a parameter of inclusive upper bound to calculate a modulus of a generated random number.
 Once the random module is configured and started, the function can read the random number from the address <code>VALUE</code> of the RNG module.